Templating

 parameters are automatically passed to your assets by Bruin, this allows the same SQL asset definition to be used both as your regular execution, e.g. daily or hourly, as well as backfilling a longer period of time.

 You can do more complex stuff such as looping over a list of values, or using conditional logic.
-Here's an example of a SQL asset that loops over a list of user IDs:
+Here's an example of a SQL asset that loops over a list of days and dynamically generates column names.

 SELECT